-The subclass inherits all the properties and methods of the superclass and can add new attributes and behaviors as needed.
+The subclass inherits all the properties and methods from the superclass and can add new attributes and behaviors as needed.

 In TypeScript, we can achieve inheritance using the extends keyword.
 The base class defines the common properties and methods, while the derived class extends and specializes these members.